');

 About Prescott, AZ

-Prescott is a mid-sized city in Arizona with a population of 46,744 residents.
-The median household income is $69,151 per year, which is near the national average.
-The median age in Prescott is 60.3 years.
+Prescott is a mid-sized city located in Arizona with a population of 46,744 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,151 per year, which is 8% below the national median of $75,149.
+The median age of 60.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Prescott Ranks in Arizona